Detection of supernova magnitude fluctuations induced by large-scale structure

 Having validated our analysis pipeline using mock catalogues, we now apply it to the DESI DR1 and Pantheon+ datasets.
 In the redshift range $z < 0.1$, our sample consists of 578,576 DESI BGS galaxies and 510 Pantheon+ SNe Ia.
 We measured the auto- and cross-correlation statistics between the two samples in the separation range $25 - 100$~\unit{\h^{-1}.Mpc} in 5~\unit{\h^{-1}.Mpc} bins.
 These correlation measurements are shown in Fig.~\ref{fig:datacorr}.

 We fit our correlation models varying $f \sigma_8$ and $b \sigma_8$ as before, evaluating $\chi^2$ using Eq.~\ref{eq:chi2}.
 We show the marginalised posterior probability distributions for $f \sigma_8$ and $b \sigma_8$ from the combined four-statistic fit to the data catalogues in Fig.~\ref{fig:datafits}.
-The best-fit $f \sigma_8 = 0.384^{+0.094}_{-0.157}$ agrees with the prediction of the {\it Planck} cosmology $f \sigma_8 = 0.429$, and the best-fit bias parameter is $b \sigma_8 = 0.998^{+0.035}_{-0.036}$.
-For the best-fit $f \sigma_8$ and $b \sigma_8$, the minimum $\chi^2 = 62.6$, consistent with the expected value from a fit with 58 degrees of freedom.
+The $68\%$ confidence interval $f \sigma_8 = 0.384^{+0.094}_{-0.157}$ at $z = 0.03$ agrees with the prediction of the {\it Planck} cosmology $f \sigma_8 = 0.429$, and the $68\%$ confidence interval for the bias parameter is $b \sigma_8 = 0.998^{+0.035}_{-0.036}$.
+For the combined $f \sigma_8$ and $b \sigma_8$ constraint, the minimum $\chi^2 = 62.59$, consistent with the expected value from a fit with 58 degrees of freedom.
 We note that full-shape galaxy clustering using the full DESI BGS sample measured $f \sigma_8 = 0.38 \pm 0.09$ \citep{2025JCAP...09..008A} using redshift-space distortion information, and our constraints, which do not use redshift-space distortion information in the galaxy correlation function, are consistent with this measurement.
-In Table \ref{tab:correlationdata} we list the best-fitting growth rates and minimum $\chi^2$ values for different combinations of correlation functions, demonstrating that the models provide a good fit to all correlations.
+In Table \ref{tab:correlationdata} we list the $68\%$ confidence interval of the $f \sigma_8$ marginalised posterior distribution and minimum $\chi^2$ values for different combinations of correlation functions, demonstrating that the models provide a good fit to all correlations.